 They act as an uninterruptible power supply (UPS) and provide power during power cuts to keep electrical devices running for a period, e.g heart rate monitors.

-The most current cost effective options are either lead acid or lithium ion batteries.
+The current most cost effective option is lithium ion batteries.
 For longevity they generally should not discharge below a minimum depth of discharge (DOD), and most systems have a device fitted to prevent that happening.
-The DOD for lead acid batteries is 50% and 20% for lithium ion (unless the battery is used for emergency supply during power-cuts when this can be overridden).
+The DOD for lithium batteries is 20%, unless the battery is used for emergency supply during power-cuts when this can be overridden.

-So, when you are quoted a lithium ion battery capacity of 5kW, you’re actually only getting 80% of that capacity, i.e 4kW.
+So, when you are quoted a lithium ion battery capacity of 10kW, you’re actually only getting 80% of that capacity, i.e 8kW.

-The current cost of a lithium ion battery is around £300 per rather kWh capacity.
-In addition, a dedicated inverter is also needed to convert the direct current (DC) stored by the batteries, to alternative current (AC) so it can then flow into your main circuit.
-As a guide price, you should allow a budget of around £1,500 for supply and installation of the inverter, and the electrical connections.
+The current cost of a lithium ion battery is around £900 per rather kWh capacity.
+A dedicated inverter is also needed to convert the direct current (DC) stored by the batteries, to alternative current (AC) so it can then flow into your main circuit.

-So, a 4.8kWh lithium ion battery (a typical size for a household) and inverter, should cost about £2,900 supplied and installed.
+So, a 11.6kWh lithium ion battery (a typical size for a household) and inverter, should cost around £10,500 supplied, not including installation labour.